Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: Chambers (1871) noted that the larvae mine the leaves of Virginia Creeper from early summer until leaf drop in the fall.
-As of 2020, our earliest records for mines are from June.
+As of 2024, we have records for occupied mines that extend from early-May through early-November.
+Local populations presumably produce two or more broods annually.

 Habitats and Life History